-It's different than acupuncture, which focuses on restoring the flow of Chi, or "vital energy".
-Dry needling is more mechanical in focus, aimed at reducing the severity of knots in muscles.
+Although they both use sterile, one use fine needles, they are much different in the usage.
+Acupuncture, uses needles to focuses on restoring the flow of Chi, or "vital energy" by using points known as Meridians.
+Dry needling uses needles aimed at reducing the severity of knots in muscles and reducing pain and inflammation throughout the body.
+These areas that are needled are derived from points of musculoskeletal and mechanical dysfunction based on the body's anatomy.
 These muscle “knots” are called myofascial trigger points, and refer pain from the knotted point, to other areas when pressed on, or during normal activity and movement.
 These are a common causes of headache and arm or leg pain referral from the shoulder or hip.

 We are seeing research validate the effectiveness of dry needling for various conditions which cause muscle tightness and knotting.
-Here are two mechanisms through which dry-needling is proposed to be effective:
+Here are a few mechanisms through which dry-needling is proposed to be effective:

 - Stimulation of a Local Twitch Response